mez/mez.github.com/_posts/2017-07-21-homographynet-deep-image-homography-estimation.md

 As the paper states and I agree, the simplist way to parameterize a homography is with a 3x3 matrix and a fixed scale.
 In the 3x3 homography matrix, [H11:H21, H12:H22] are responsible for the rotation and [H13:H23] handle the translational offset.
 This way you can map each pixel at position `[u,v,1]` from the image against the homograpy like the figure below, to get the new projected transformation `[u',v',1]`.
 ![alt HomographyNet 3x3 matrix][image5]

 However!
 If you try to unroll the 3x3 matrix and use it as the label (ground truth), you'd end up mixing the rotational and translational components.
-Creating a loss function that balances the mixed components would have been another hurdle the paper would of had to overcome.
+Creating a loss function that balances the mixed components would have been an unnecessary hurdle.
 Hence, it was better to use well known loss functions (L2 and Cross-Entropy) and instead figure out a way to _re-parameterize_ the homography matrix!

 ### The 4-Point Homography Parameterization